-- Knowledge of all topics from the core is required for this paper.
-However, not all topics are necessarily assessed in every examination session. - Individual questions may require knowledge of more than one topic from the core. - The intention of this paper is to test students' knowledge of the core in depth.
-The range of syllabus topics tested in this paper may be narrower than that tested in paper 1. - To provide appropriate syllabus coverage of each topic, some questions in this section are likely to contain two or more unconnected parts.
+- Individual questions may require knowledge of more than one topic from the core. - The intention of this section is to test students' knowledge of the core in depth.
+The range of syllabus topics tested in this paper may be narrower than that tested in section A. - To provide appropriate syllabus coverage of each topic, some questions in this section are likely to contain two or more unconnected parts.
 Where this occurs, the unconnected parts will be clearly labelled as such.